-The application period for the 2016 Secondary School Program is open.
+The application period for the 2016 Secondary School Program is still open to:

 See the program calendar for all dates and deadlines.